 2006: Publication of the book ‘Tulpengoud’ (Tulip Gold) with an exhibition in the Frans Hals Museum in Haarlem.
 Photographs and film combined with 17th century paintings from the museum collection.
 Over the Easter weekend, the exhibition was completed with hundreds of ‘speculation tulips’ – new varieties of tulips directly from the testing fields of Noord-Holland.
 These tulip varieties would never be on sale in ordinary flower shops.
 Guests of the museum where invited to take them home.
 The exhibition was also shown in Keukenhof in Lisse, Cultural Embassy of the Lloyd Hotel in Amsterdam and various local museums, like The Black Tulip in Lisse and the Museum in Anna Paulowna.
 The book Tulip Gold was an inspiration for the scenario of the feature film ‘Shocking Blue’ by director Mark de Cloe.

 2015 – 2016: Lecturer at Aki-ArtEZ Moving Image, Enschede.
-At Moving Image I taught photography and cinematography.
+At Moving Image he taught photography and cinematography.

 Jan-Apr 2015: Lecturer in Image (Photography), at Communication & Multimedia Design, HVA Amsterdam University of Applied Sciences.

-As Coordinator of part-time studies I organized various work trips with students to countries as Poland, Latvia and Ukraine.
-During these work weeks we co-operated with local professionals and students in order to find new possibilities and connections.
+As Coordinator of part-time studies he organized various work trips with students to countries as Poland, Latvia and Ukraine.
+During these work weeks students and teachers co-operated with local professionals and students in order to find new possibilities and connections.

 2010 – 2013: Lecturer in Photography, at the Academy of Art, Communication and Design in Tilburg (Part of Fontys University of Applied Sciences).

 2010 – 2013: Lecturer and co-curriculum writer at the Fontys Future Medialab.
 Inter-disciplinary education with students and lecturers from ICT, Journalism, Communication and Art.
-Together, we played key roles in developing new media concepts; this combination of arts and ICT students was very energising and exciting in terms of their co-dependant creative resolutions and capabilities.
+Students developing new media concepts; this combination of arts and ICT students was very energising and exciting in terms of their co-dependant creative resolutions and capabilities.

 2013-2016: Guest Lecturer at Fontys Future Medialab and Fontys ICT.